oslabs-beta/indiK8or/README.md

 4. In your terminal, run this command
     ` npm run dev `
 5. Now visit http://localhost:5000 and Voila!
-Your will see your kubernetes cluster come alive monitoring real-time data!
+You will see your kubernetes cluster come alive monitoring real-time data!

 # User guide
 ## Dashboard